TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/Start%20Block%20Diagram.png)
 Figure 1: Start Sensor Block Diagram

 The Start Sensor System plays a pivotal role in launching the robot's predefined course.
 It employs an RGB color sensor programmed to identify a green LED, which marks the beginning of the robot's journey.
-Upon powering the sensor, if it detects the specified green color, it promptly communicates this information to the Main Controller.
+Upon powering the sensor, if it detects the specified green color, it promptly communicates this information to the Main Controller, triggering the start state.

 To ensure operational robustness and mitigate the risk of sensor malfunction, a fail-safe option is in place.
 This involves a manual button that can be pressed in the event of sensor failure or unexpected issues.
 This redundancy enhances the robot's reliability and resilience in practical applications.